jensibunga/my-first-rest-api/README.md

 #### Description

-As part of Mern Stack development tutorial in [Restart Network](https://restart.network/) curriculum I followed and created  this application that will allow user to locate a ninja using Geo Near Locator.
+As part of Mern Stack development tutorial during my [Restart Network](https://restart.network/) guide period I followed and created  this application that will allow user to locate a ninja using Geo Near Locator.

 #### Technologies Used
 * Node.js